TutorialsHow To Secure Your Gmail Account

 4. Add Account Recovery Options

 Account recovery options include your recovery phone number and email address.
-They are useful contact info that will be used to contact you when someone tries to log in to your account.
+They are helpful contact info that will be used to contact you when someone tries to log in to your account.
 They also help you recover your account if you get locked out of it.

 5. Set Screen Lock